-In Part One of this article, I focused on some important pre-strategy initiatives which should be tackled to lay a sound foundation for a successful strategy implementation.
+In Part One of this article, I focused on some important pre-strategy initiatives which should be tackled to lay a sound foundation for successful strategy implementation.

 Here are some others: